YuyangisCoding/calmPet-final/README.md

 Please email me at _yuyang.zhang1@uqconnect.edu.au_,
 I am available 24/7 during marking period ;)
 If you found login or resigter is not responding, then it's likely that AWS failed for some reasons, please contact me immediately if this happens.
-Also check your internet connection and/or internet permissions
+Also check your internet connection and/or internet permissions.
+If app failed to run on real iPhone devices, please check the signing step && make sure device management and developer mode are all set in setting.

 Thank you!